anshulsamar/seq/README.md

 Some implementation notes:
 - EOS and unknown words initialized to unit normal vectors
 - Currently data is shuffled but not sorted by length

+Note, currently no dropout support (although it should be fairly easy to re-add Wojzaremba's dropout code.
+I removed it for now, because I hadn't integrated it).
+I removed other functions I was not using as well.